-Experiences of cancer diagnostic pathways and care during the COVID-19 pandemic.
+PRIORITY: Experiences of cancer care and diagnostic pathways during the COVID-19 pandemic.

-Kelly C (PI), Cohen J, Bamidele O (Co-I), Dawkins B, Huang C, Roberts H, Peacock L, Macleod U. Evaluating the effectiveness and acceptability of free door to door transport to increase the uptake of breast screening appointments in Yorkshire: A cluster randomised GP pilot trial.
-Yorkshire Cancer Research, £300, 000, Jan 2023 – March 2025 (Awarded)
+DOORSTEP: Evaluating the effectiveness and acceptability of free door to door transport to increase the uptake of breast screening appointments in Yorkshire: A cluster randomised GP pilot trial.

 Watch Olufikayo's latest video on Qualitative Interviewing in a Virtual Environment